inside.ewu.edu

 To be advanced to Master’s Degree Candidacy, graduate students in an approved major at Eastern for MOT via the Combined Bachelor to Master of Occupational Therapy path must have met the following requirements:

-1. Submitted an Undergraduate Graduation Application for graduation in Exercise Science or Health Psychology by the deadline indicated on the University's academic calendar for posting of the bachelor's degree before August of year two of the MOT course sequence;
+1. Submitted an Undergraduate Graduation Application for graduation in Exercise Science or Health Psychology by the deadline indicated on the University's academic calendar for posting of the bachelor's degree by July 30 of year two of the MOT course sequence;

 2. In conjunction with the student's advisor run a degree audit in DegreeWorks and clear candidacy to the MOT through the Graduate Programs office;